 Be careful when removing the ends of the inline filter from your fuel lines.
 The plastic can become soft and break off.
 Install a new filter with the arrow located on the new filter pointed in the direction of the fuel flow.

 It’s important to run a good fuel filter on the generator.
 This is because it keeps dirt from getting to the engine which can cause wearing and permanent damage.

 To keep the fuel filter from becoming soft, regularly replace it with a new one.
 I recommend replacing it annually and more often if you are using your generator often.

 Your Generac generator may have a metal fuel tank or a high-density polyethylene tank.
-Whichever kind you have, they can both develop leaks as it ages.
+Whichever kind you have, they can both develop leaks as they age.

 The seams can fail on the polyethylene tank resulting in a fuel leak.
 Fuel sitting in a metal tank can cause it to corrode and form rust spots that may eventually develop a hole.

 The best thing to do when you find a leak in the fuel tank is to replace it with a new one.